-In another case reported in 2011, a contractor bookkeeper working for a group of direct sales companies siphoned $891,000 into her possession.
+In one case reported in 2011, a contract bookkeeper working for a group of direct sales companies siphoned $891,000 into her possession.
 She used the money on luxury goods and to pay back her mother’s gambling debts. (source: Smartcompany)

 Why does fraud happen?

-I like to believe that people are inherently good.
-For fraud to occur there needs to be both opportunity and motivation for the offender.
+For fraud to occur, there needs to be both opportunity and motivation for the offender.

 Business owners might not be able to control the motivations of the offender, for example gambling debts, but they can limit the opportunity.
 Being aware of the risks and setting in place controls and safeguards will help to prevent fraud.

-The risks dramatically increase when responsibility for the entire bookkeeping / finance function is handled by only one person (be it internally or externally).
-Especially where the staff member or outsourced bookkeeper has full access to the bank account and accounting software without another staff member or authoriser involved.
+The risks dramatically increase when responsibility for the entire bookkeeping / finance function is handled by only one person — especially where the staff member has full access to the bank account and accounting software without another staff member involved.